 Students who receive any form of Federal Title IV assistance and who withdraw may be required by federal regulations to return some or all of the federal aid received.
 This includes the Federal Pell and SEOG grants, and the Stafford and PLUS loans.
 See the Return of Title IV Funds Policy for additional information.

-Total Withdrawal from Columbia College (Day Campus Only)
+Total withdrawal from Columbia College (main campus only)

 The Dean for Student Affairs establishes the official date of withdrawal for day students based upon the date the student initiates the process by contacting Student Affairs.
 Information regarding academic and financial liability is available in the Student Affairs Office.